jurraca/nostr_ex/README.md

 # NostrEx

-A lightweight, OTP-compliant Nostr client library for Elixir applications.
-This library provides a clean interface for connecting to Nostr relays, managing subscriptions, and handling Nostr events.
+An OTP-compliant Nostr client library for Elixir applications.
+It provides an interface for connecting to Nostr relays, managing subscriptions, sending and receiving Nostr events.

-## Features

-- OTP-compliant architecture with proper supervision
-- Simple subscription management
-- NIP-05 verification support
-- Built on top of Mint WebSocket

 ## Installation